+Section 17.
+SUBORDINATE OFFICERS AND EMPLOYEES: The Council shall have the power to create and abolish by ordinance or resolution all officers, deputyships, employments, boards and commissions other than those created by this Charter; to fix the powers and duties thereof; and to determine the procedure for removing any such officer, deputy, employee or committeeman therefrom, except as in this Charter otherwise provided.

 Section 18.
-SUBORDINATE OFFICERS AND EMPLOYEES: The Council shall have the power to create and abolish, by ordinance or resolution, all officers, deputyships, employments, boards and commissions, other than those created by this charter; to fix the powers and duties thereof; and to determine the procedure for removing any such officer, deputy, employee, or committeeman, therefrom, except as in this charter otherwise provided.
+OFFICIAL BONDS: Except as prescribed by this Charter, the Council shall fix the amount of all bonds to be required of City officers and employees, the mode of approving the same, and shall determine the particular officers and employees who shall be required to furnish such bonds.

+All of the provisions of any general law of the State relative to official bonds not inconsistent with this Charter shall be complied with.

 Section 19.
-OFFICIAL BONDS: Except as prescribed by this charter, the Council shall fix the amount of all bonds to be required of city officers and employees, the mode of approving the same, and shall determine the particular officers and employees who shall be required to furnish such bonds.

-All the provisions of any general law of the state, relative to official bonds, not inconsistent with this charter, shall be complied with.
+OATH OF OFFICE: Every officer of the City, before entering upon the duties of his office, shall take and subscribe the oath of office as provided for in the Constitution of the State and shall file the same forthwith with the City Clerk.

 Section 20.
-OATH OF OFFICE: Every officer of the city, before entering upon the duties of his office, shall take and subscribe the oath of offices as provided for in the constitution of the state, and shall file the same forthwith with the City Clerk.

-Section 21.
 VACANCIES: A vacancy in an elective office shall be filled by appointment by the Council, such appointee to hold office until the next general municipal election and until his successor is elected and qualified.
 Such successor shall be elected for the unexpired term of his predecessor at the general municipal election next succeeding such appointment.
-Should the Council fail to fill any such vacancy within forty days after the same occurs, then it shall be filled by appointment by the Mayor; provided, however, that if the offices of a majority, or more, of the Council shall become vacant, the City Clerk shall call a special municipal election to fill the same, which election shall be held within sixty days of the existence of said vacancies, and each candidate elected at such election shall hold office for the unexpired term of his predecessor.

-If any officer of the City shall die, or be removed from office as herein provided, or shall remove, or absent himself, from the City for more than thirty days consecutively, without permission of the Council or for said period shall wilfully fail to qualify, or shall resign, or be adjudged insane, or be convicted of a felony, his office shall thereupon become vacant.
+Should the Council fail to fill any such vacancy within forty days after the same occurs, then it shall be filled by appointment by the Mayor; provided, however, that if the offices of a majority or more of the Council shall become vacant, the City Clerk shall call a special municipal election to fill the same, which election shall be held within sixty days of the existence of said vacancies and each candidate elected at such election shall hold office for the unexpired term of his predecessor.
+If any officer of the City shall die or be removed from office as herein provided, or shall remove or absent himself from the City for more than thirty days consecutively without permission of the Council or for said period shall wilfully fail to qualify, or shall resign, or be adjudged insane, or be convicted of a felony, his office shall thereupon become vacant.